stschaef/ivy_semantics/README.md

 - Look over the data structures used again.
 I currently have a mess of different flavors of maps (some from `Maps.v` and some written by me).
 It would be very nice to swap some things out for things that act like sets.
 - Incorporate assertions (axioms and pre-/post-conditions) into the interpreter
 - Quadruple check that what is down now works.
 A lot of the translation from OCaml to Coq was straightforward, but I got lazy and offloaded some to Copilot.
 The code looks fine, but I should double check that it works as intended.
+- action application
+- probably separate the use of a function as a location and as an actual function
+- decide is_value as a boolean, not a proposition.
+This should be doable